erikbrorson/textmining/kaggleExample.md

 We read in the data but only keep two variables, the tweet itself and the column s2 that corresponds to the negative sentiment of the tweet.
 We also store the s2 values as a matrix for the later modelling.

-Below we see some examples of negative tweets
+Below are 10 tweets printed out, ordered by the negativity score.
 ``` r
 #Read data from csv-file
 tweetData <- read_csv(file = "train.csv", col_types = cols_only(tweet = col_character(),